bebhuvan/dumpster-garden/content/landfill/get-lost-in-poetic-reveries.md

 ---
-title: Get lost in poetic reveries
+title: "Get lost in poetic reveries"
-date: '2024-06-08'
+date: 2024-06-08
 tags:
   - Poetic reveries
-title: Get lost in poetic reveries
 ---

 ### See the light and get lost in it.